MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/operational-insights.md

 ### Enable diagnostic events in Application Insights

 > [!IMPORTANT]
-> If you previously used Operational Insights preview, you must complete the following procedure to enable Operational Insights to ensure that reliable and secure access to events can continue.
+> If you previously used a preview version of Operational Insights, you must enable Operational Insights by following the procedure below to ensure that reliable and secure access to events can continue.

 To enable Commerce component diagnostic events, you must have an Application Insights account.
 You can use an existing account, or [create a new account](/azure/azure-monitor/app/create-workspace-resource#create-workspace-based-resource).
 For data privacy reasons, Microsoft recommends that you use separate Application Insights accounts for production, sandbox, and development environments.
 After you create an account, you must then enable the **Operational Insights** feature in headquarters.